storozhukBM/allocator/README.md

 TODO:
 First Release scope
-1. remove notion of offset from all arenas
-1. bind arena to context.Context (with leak detector in future)
 1. whole documentation with notion of unsafe semantics
 1. mention thread safety in documentation, and share of arena allocated resources between goroutines
 1. add sub-slicing to the generated code and arena.Bytes